jaggederest/mutation/docs/nomenclature.md

 Nomenclature
 ============

-The following explains several nouns you may experience in mutant's documentation.
+The following explains several nouns you may experience in mutation's documentation.
 It's a good idea to familiarize yourself before moving on.

 ## AST

-Acronym for [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) and the level of abstraction mutant operates on.
+Acronym for [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) and the level of abstraction mutation operates on.

 ## Subject

 An addressable piece of code to be targeted for mutation testing.

-Mutant currently supports the following subjects:
+Mutation currently supports the following subjects:

 * Instance methods
 * Singleton (class) methods